Good-Will-Coding/moviesreminder/README.md

 The goal of this project was to create an application that users may use to keep track of movies they want to watch at a later time.

-The live version that goes with this project can be found here https://moviestowatch.netlify.com/
+The live version that goes with this project can be found here: https://moviestowatch.netlify.com/

 ## Usage & testing:

-- Enter a movie title
+- Enter a movie title.
 - Movie titles saved to local storage.
 - If user submits no movie title is submitted, an error will display.
 -  The user is able to remove movie title by clicking removal button.